Shuhaib73/NLP_Emotion_Detection_BiLSTM/README.md

 - **Python** 🐍: The core programming language that powers the app.
 - **Flask**: A Backend web framework for building web applications.
 - **NLTK (Natural Language Toolkit)**: Utilized for preprocessing tasks like text tokenization and stopword removal.
-- **Transformers**: A library by Hugging Face providing pre-trained models like BERT, enabling advanced text understanding and fine-tuning for emotion detection.
+- **Bi-LSTM (Bidirectional Long Short-Term Memory)**: A deep learning model used for understanding sequential data in text.
+Fine-tuned for emotion detection tasks by learning context from both past and future sequences.
-- **BERT (Bidirectional Encoder Representations from Transformers)**: A cutting-edge transformer-based model used for understanding the context of words in text.
-Fine-tuned for emotion detection and sentiment analysis.
+- **GloVe (Global Vectors for Word Representation)**: Pre-trained word embeddings that capture semantic relationships between words, used as input for the Bi-LSTM model.
 - **TensorFlow**: Leveraged in this project as the primary framework for building and deploying the deep learning model for sentiment classification.
 - **Keras**: A high-level neural networks API, Used in combination with TensorFlow to simplify the construction and training of deep learning models, enabling efficient sentiment prediction.
 - **Torch (PyTorch)**: A powerful framework for building deep learning models.
 Used to train, fine-tune, and deploy the transformer models efficiently.